finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 with luminesce.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = luminesce.SqlExecutionApi(api_client)
-    query = 'select ^ from Sys.Field order by 1, 2' # str | HoneycombSql to Execute (must be one line only)
+    query = 'select ^ from Sys.Field order by 1, 2' # str | LuminesceSql to Execute (must be one line only)
 query_name = 'Get tables/fields' # str | Name to apply to the query in logs and `Sys.Logs.HcQueryStart` (optional)
 download = False # bool | Makes this a file-download request (as opposed to returning the data in the response-body) (optional) (default to False) timeout = 0 # int | In seconds: <0 → ∞, 0 → 120s (optional) (default to 0)